OMandila/prisoners-dilemma/README.md

 - Chart.js (for graphical representations)

 ## Testing and Validation
-The application has been thoroughly tested across multiple browsers and devices.
-The code has been validated using W3C Validator.
+The application has been thoroughly tested using Google Chrome and the Chrome Developer Tools as well as the Chrome device simulators.
+The code has been validated from the deployed version of the application using W3C Validators for HTML and CSS as well as JShint.
+Test results are noted as per screenshots below:

 ## Bugs

 ### Resolved Bugs
 - Issue with spacing in text animation resolved by using non-breaking spaces.
+- Issue with responsiveness at >992px resolved by defining width of the div components to 30%

 ### Unresolved Bugs
-- (List of known issues that haven't been resolved.)
+- No known bugs detected yet.

 ## Deployment